-Engines may be equipped with a block heater, coolant heater or fuel heater as cold weather starting aids.
-The PowerTech PlusTM engines are equipped with glow plugs as an automatic cold weather starting aid.
+Engines may be equipped with a block heater, air intake heater, coolant heater or fuel heater as cold weather starting aids.
+The PowerTech PlusTM engines are equipped with glow plugs as an automatic cold weather starting aid (see steps 1-4 following).